-In order to foster an efficient information and advisory system to enable the Board of Directors to better assess the topics for which it is responsible, also in accordance with the provisions of the Italian Corporate Governance Code for listed companies, the Board has established four Committees, vested with research, advisory and proposal-making powers diversified by sector of competence:
+In order to foster an efficient information and advisory system to enable the Board of Directors to better assess the topics for which it is responsible, also in accordance with the provisions of the Italian Corporate Governance Code, the Board has established five Committees, vested with research, advisory and proposal-making powers diversified by sector of competence:

 - the Internal Controls & Risks Committee

 - the ESG Committee

 In details, the Internal Controls & Risks Committee, the Corporate Governance & Nomination Committee, the ESG Commitee and the Remuneration Committee are set up in compliance with the provisions of the Bank of Italy's Supervisory Regulations on banks' corporate governance (Circular no. 285/2013).

 The Related-Parties Committee oversees issues concerning transactions with related parties (CONSOB Regulation no. 17221/2010) and with associated parties (Bank of Italy Circular no. 285/2013), carrying out the specific role attributed to independent Directors by the aforementioned provisions.

 Committee members have the necessary knowledge, skills and experience to perform the duties assigned to them and ensure that any other corporate positions they hold in other companies or entities (including non-Italian ones) are compatible with their availability and commitment to serve as a Committee member.